James DawsonLinks Section

 Who are homeless veterans?
 The U. S. Department of Veterans Affairs (VA) says the nation's homeless veterans are mostly males (4 % are females).
 The vast majority are single, most come from poor, disadvantaged communities, 45% suffer from mental illness, and half have substance abuse problems.
 America’s homeless veterans have served in World War II, Korean War, Cold War, Vietnam War, Grenada, Panama, Lebanon, Operation Enduring Freedom (Afghanistan), Operation Iraqi Freedom, or the military’s anti-drug cultivation efforts in South America.
 Forty-seven percent of homeless veterans served during the Vietnam Era.
 More than 67% served our country for at least three years and 33% were stationed in a war zone.
 How many homeless veterans are there?
 Although accurate numbers are impossible to come by -- no one keeps national records on homeless veterans -- the VA estimates that nearly 200,000 veterans are homeless on any given night.
 And nearly 400,000 experience homelessness over the course of a year.
 Conservatively, one out of every three homeless men who is sleeping in a doorway, alley or box in our cities and rural communities has put on a uniform and served this country.
 According to the National Survey of Homeless Assistance Providers and Clients (U.S. Interagency Council on Homelessness and the Urban Institute, 1999), veterans account for 23% of all homeless people in America.
 Why are veterans homeless?
 In addition to the complex set of factors affecting all homelessness -- extreme shortage of affordable housing, livable income, and access to health care -- a large number of displaced and at-risk veterans live with lingering effects of Post Traumatic Stress Disorder and substance abuse, compounded by a lack of family and social support networks.
 A top priority is secure, safe, clean housing that offers a supportive environment which is free of drugs and alcohol.
 While "most homeless people are single, unaffiliated men … most housing money in existing federal homelessness programs, in contrast, is devoted to helping homeless families or homeless women with dependant children," according to "Is Homelessness a Housing Problem?" in Understanding Homelessness: New Policy and Research Perspectives, published by Fannie Mae Foundation in 1997.

-If you would like to contribute to our repatriation fund or our efforts to eradicate homelessness among US military veterans, women and children you can send your donations to:
+If you would like to contribute to our efforts to eradicate homelessness among US military veterans, women and children you can send your donations to: